Inbestigator/dressed-examples/node/adventure/README.md

 ## Deploying

-When you're ready, you can try to deploy the bot on Vercel, for more information on that, see [their documentation](https://vercel.com/docs/deployments).
+When you're ready, you can try to deploying the bot.
+See [the deploying guides](https://dressed.js.org/docs/guide/deploying) for more information.

 You can check out
 [the GitHub repository](https://github.com/inbestigator/dressed) - your feedback